New NIH public access policy

 Open access (OA) publishing options

 The library has open access publishing agreements with a number of publishers, including RSC, Wiley, and Springer Nature, which defray or eliminate the costs of complying with the public access policy.
 (See our guide to Scholarly Publishing for the full list).
-However, some of these agreements are more comprehensive than others.
+Among them is a new "read and green" agreement with the American Chemical Society, the major publisher for chemistry researchers.

-- Retain your rights by using an author's addenda in your publishing agreements so that you can use and share your work.
+- Retaining your rights by using an author's addenda in publishing agreements so that you can use and share your work.

-- Find publishers that offer cost-effective OA options.
+- Finding publishers that offer cost-effective OA options.

-- Advocate for change by contacting publishers about their publication charges, and suggest they make more reasonable OA publishing agreements with the library.
+- Advocating for change by contacting publishers about their publication charges, and suggest they make more reasonable OA publishing agreements with the library.